Can Diet Soda Cause Weight Gain?

 2 cups soda water

-Sweet Drops Root Beer Flavor
+Sweet Drops Root Beer Flavor to taste

 Add two drops to every ounce of sparkling water (or to taste) to make a delicious natural diet soda of your own.